Crare/telegrambot/README.md

 ## Frameworks used

-ruuvitag sensor for ruuvitags via python-shell: https://github.com/ttu/ruuvitag-sensor python-shell xml2json commander diskspace giphy telegraf watson-developer-cloud
+ruuvitag sensor for ruuvitags via python-shell: https://github.com/ttu/ruuvitag-sensor

+python-shell - for using python scripts

+xml2json - parsing xml to json

+commander - command arguments

+diskspace - getting diskspace from folder

+giphy - gif images framework

+telegraf - telegrambot framework

+watson-developer-cloud - watson for speach recognition

 # Setting up
 * Set all api keys that are needed in the "settings_template.json".